Get free scan and check if your device is infected.

 Be cautious when encountering deceptive advertisements, especially those offering free software or updates, and avoid clicking on misleading links or pop-ups.
 Ensure your operating system and software are consistently updated to address vulnerabilities that adware might exploit.

 Boost your system's security by installing trustworthy antivirus and anti-malware software, and perform regular scans to enhance overall protection.
-If your computer is already infected with DynamicTable, we recommend running a scan with Combo Cleaner Antivirus for macOS to automatically eliminate this adware.
+If your computer is already infected with DynamicTable, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this adware.

 A warning that is displayed before installing DynamicTable: